uwidev/life-disciplines-projects/100 Projects/Setup/11 🔀 Divergence to Disciplines.md

 I highly suggest loosely defining a dynamic for the next step.
 This can be a shortened form of the abstract.
 Pillars are not required.

 ## Next Steps
 You now have opportunities for meeting and sustaining your Life Pillars.
-But now you need to set a direction, your ikigai.
+But now you need to set a direction, your Ikigai.
 See [[12 🔂 Convergence to Ikigai|Convergence to Ikigai]]